xdrpp/stc/README.md

 # Building `stc`

+[Note for go developers, this program is not intended to be build in your $GOPATH--it is intended to be compiled with make like an ordinary Unix application.]

 To compile this program, you need `stringer`, `goyacc` and the Go extra `crypto` library installed.
 If you don't already have these installed, run the following command: